-This Saturday the No. 18 ranked Mississippi State Bulldogs will travel to Manhattan to take on the Kansas State Wildcats.
-Kickoff is set for 12:00 EST at Bill Snyder Family Stadium and will be televised on ESPN.
+This Saturday the Mississippi State Bulldogs (2-0) will host the Kansas State Wildcats (2-0).
+Kickoff is set for 12:00 EST at Davis Wade Stadium in Starkville and will be televised on ESPN.

 Vegas Odds & Betting Preview: Mississippi State vs Kansas State

-College Football Free Pick & Predictions: Mississippi State -9.5
+College Football Free Pick & Predictions: Kansas State +8

-Click on the link for more free college football picks from our expert handicappers.
+Click on the link for more free NCAA football picks from our experts on staff.

 It’s not a surprise that Mississippi State is a bit overvalued early on in 2019.
 You got a lot of SEC bias and while they haven’t looked great in their first two games, people will only focus on the outcomes.

 Kansas State on the other hand is a team that I feel is flying under the radar.
 Last time Snyder left the program it went to shit and the Wildcats were just 5-7 last year.
 I’ve really liked what I’ve seen from the offense and the defense is a lot better than people think.

 I also like the revenge angle for the Wildcats.
 This is a game they definitely had circled on the schedule and they got nothing to look ahead to with a bye week on deck.
 Mississippi State on the other hand has their SEC opener on deck with Kentucky coming to down in Week 4.

 Lastly, we have a great system backing a play on Kansas State.
 Underdogs of 3.5 to 10 points are 43-15 (74%) ATS after scoring 42 points or more in each of their last 2 games.
 Give me the Wildcats +8!